Real topological Hochschild homology via the norm and Real Witt vectors

 \section{Introduction}

-In recent years, tremendous advances in the study of algebraic $\K$-theory have been facilitated by the trace method approach, in which algebraic $\K$-theory is approximated by invariants from homological algebra and their topological analogues.
-For a ring $R$, the Dennis trace map relates its algebraic $\K$-theory to its Hochschild homology,

-Classical Hochschild homology of algebras has a topological analogue.
-This topological Hochschild homology, $\THH$, plays a key role in the trace method approach to algebraic K-theory.
-Indeed, for a ring (or ring spectrum) $R$ there is a trace map from algebraic K-theory to topological Hochschild homology, lifting the classical Dennis trace,

-Topological Hochschild homology is an $S^1$-equivariant spectrum, and by understanding the equivariant structure of THH one can define topological cyclic homology (see, e.g. \cite{BHM93}, \cite{NS18}), which is often a close approximation to algebraic $\K$-theory.

-Real algebraic $\K$-theory, $\KR$, defined by Hesselholt and Madsen \cite{HM15}, is an invariant of a ring (or ring spectrum) with anti-involution.
-It is a generalization of Karoubi's Hermitian $\K$-theory \cite{Karoubi}, and an analogue of Atiyah's topological $\K$-theory with reality \cite{Atiyah}.
-Real topological Hochschild homology, $\THR(A)$, is an $O(2)$-equivariant spectrum that receives a trace map from Real algebraic $\K$-theory \cite{HM15, Dotto12, Hog16}.
+Real algebraic $\K$-theory, $\KR$, is an invariant of a ring (spectrum) with anti-involution~\cite{HM15}.
+It is a generalization of Karoubi's Hermitian $\K$-theory~\cite{Karoubi}, and an analogue of Atiyah's topological $\K$-theory with reality~\cite{Atiyah}.
+Real topological Hochschild homology, $\THR(A)$, is an $O(2)$-equivariant spectrum that receives a trace map from Real algebraic $\K$-theory~\cite{HM15, Dotto12, Hog16}.